 Eligibility.
 Employees of, and consultants to, our Company or its subsidiaries and members of our Board are eligible to receive equity awards under the Plan.
 Only our employees, and employees of our subsidiary corporations, if any, are eligible to receive incentive stock options.
 Employees, directors (including non-employee directors) and consultants of or for our Company and its subsidiaries are eligible to receive nonstatutory stock options, restricted stock, restricted stock units and any other form of award the Incentive Plan authorizes.
-As of March 19, 2025, 81 employees, approximately 30 consultants and seven non-employee directors of the Company and its subsidiaries were eligible to receive awards under the Incentive Plan and would be eligible to receive awards under the Incentive Plan.
+As of March 19, 2025, 81 employees, approximately 30 consultants and seven non-employee directors of the Company and its subsidiaries were eligible to receive awards under the Incentive Plan.
 During the fiscal year ending December 31, 2024, 103 employees, seven non-executive directors and 0 consultants received awards under the Incentive Plan.